Office of Naval Research

 The Office of Naval Research (ONR) is an organization within the United States Department of the Navy responsible for the science and technology programs of the U.S. Navy and Marine Corps.
 Established by Congress in 1946, its mission is to plan, foster, and encourage scientific research to maintain future naval power and preserve national security.
 It carries this out through funding and collaboration with schools, universities, government laboratories, nonprofit organizations, and for-profit organizations, and overseeing the Naval Research Laboratory, the corporate research laboratory for the Navy and Marine Corps.
 NRL conducts a broad program of scientific research, technology and advanced development.

-ONR Headquarters is in the Ballston neighborhood of Arlington, Virginia.

-ONR Global has offices overseas in Santiago, Sao Paulo, London, Prague, Singapore, and Tokyo.
+ONR's headquarters is in the Ballston neighborhood of Arlington County, Virginia.
+ONR Global has offices overseas in Santiago, São Paulo, London, Prague, Singapore, and Tokyo.

 Overview

-ONR was authorized by an Act of Congress, Public Law 588, and subsequently approved by President Harry S. Truman on August 1, 1946.
+The ONR was authorized by an Act of Congress, Public Law 588, and subsequently approved by President Harry S. Truman on August 1, 1946.
 Its stated mission is "planning, fostering, and encouraging scientific research in recognition of its paramount importance as related to the maintenance of future naval power and the preservation of national security."